CoboGlobal/cobo-waas2-java-sdk/docs/PaymentApi.md

 List payment wallet balances

-This operation retrieves the balance information for specified payment wallets.
-The balance information is grouped by token.
-If you do not specify the &#x60;wallet_ids&#x60; parameter, the balance information for all payment wallets will be returned.
+This operation retrieves the information of payment wallet balances.

 ### Example
 ```java